By Published On: August 6th, 2025Categories: Community, Day Trips, News & Events, Things to Do

 The oldest operating light in Michigan—and perhaps the most photographed—Point Betsie is a must-see on a visit to Benzie County.
 It’s a great spot to hunt for fossils like Petoskey stones and Charlevoix stones.
 The lighthouse is open Wednesday-Monday for tours in the summer.

-Directions: take M-22 to Point Betsie Rd, 4 miles north of the blinking light in Frankfort.
+Directions: Take M-22 to Point Betsie Rd, 4 miles north of the blinking light in Frankfort.

 South Manitou Island Lighthouse

 Guiding ships safely through the Manitou Passage, the South Manitou Island Lighthouse is an important beacon in Lake Michigan.
-It’s part of the Sleeping Bear Dunes National Lakeshore, with tours that take you to the top for an incredible panoramic view of National Lakeshore.
+It’s part of the Sleeping Bear Dunes National Lakeshore, with tours that take you to the top for an incredible panoramic view of the National Lakeshore.
 Open for tours in the summer months, free of charge.

 Directions: Get to South Manitou Island by ferry from Leland.
 The lighthouse is located 0.6 miles from the ranger station and dock.